-Clerkenwell Design Week returns this May for its ninth edition.
+Clerkenwell Design Week returns in May 2019 for its tenth edition.
 With new product designers, exhibitions, workshops and installations that showcase the best in international design on display, Clerkenwell is London's thriving hotspot for discovering emerging talent.

 Activities run over the duration of the three-day festival and follow a distinct trail north to south from Spa Fields down to Farringdon.

 Integral to the festival are the local resident design showrooms who partner with Clerkenwell Design Week to create a diverse programme of topic-led events including talks, workshops and product launches.
-Expect to see pop-up showrooms curated by high-end furniture, lighting, kitchen and bathroom brands including Altro, Marazzi and Erco.
-Click here for a full list of showroom exhibitors.
+Expect to see pop-up showrooms curated by high-end furniture, lighting, kitchen and bathroom brands.
+We recommend:

 Set in seven